 Complete the form below by indicating what your family is able to contribute from various sources to the cost of tuition.
 Submit the completed form to Erin K. Ceder, Director of Admissions and Financial Aid at Peck, by faxing to (973) 539-6894 or emailing to firstname.lastname@example.org.

-Complete financial aid applications of all accepted and returning students will be reviewed by the Financial Aid Committee (comprised of the Director of Financial Aid, the Head of School, and the Director of Finance) at its annual meeting in the end of February.
+Complete financial aid applications of all accepted and returning students will be reviewed by the Financial Aid Committee in mid February.
 Parents will be notified of the Committee's decision as soon as possible thereafter.

 Please Note: Each application for financial aid is reviewed separately from the admissions application.
 Aid is granted on a needs basis and is determined by a family's ability to meet educational expenses, not a willingness or unwillingness to pay.
 While the admissions and financial aid processes are separate, there are times when, due to a limited financial aid budget, "need aware" admissions decisions may be made.
 Families who choose not to apply for financial aid when applying for admission to the school will not be considered for a financial aid award in the future unless their financial situation changes significantly.
 Families receiving financial aid will need to reapply for aid each year, therefore grants may be adjusted if the family's financial situation changes.

 The Peck School does not discriminate on the basis of race, religion, ethnicity, sexual orientation, or family composition in the administration of its admissions policies and financial aid programs.